Stan Musial: Legacy

 Musial has had numerous awards, places, and civic structures named after him.

-In May 2011, the Pennsylvania State Legislature changed the name of the bridge Donora-Monessen Bridge over the Monongahela River from to Stan Musial Bridge after the Donora native.
+In May 2011, the Pennsylvania State Legislature changed the name of the Donora-Monessen Bridge over the Monongahela River from to Stan Musial Bridge after the Donora native.

 In October 2013, the St. Louis Fire Department started operating a fireboat named after Musial.

 In July 2013, the new Interstate 70 bridge over the Mississippi River between Illinois and Missouri at St. Louis received the official name of Stan Musial Veterans Memorial Bridge.
 In 2013, the Bob Feller Act of Valor Award honored Musial as one of 37 Baseball Hall of Fame members for his service in the United States Navy during World War II.
 Major League Baseball’s Stan Musial Lifetime Achievement Award was named in his honor.